 Muscle growth is an adaptive response.
-By putting greater amounts of tension on your muscles over time, they’ll have to adapt.
-The human body does this by increasing muscle size and strength.
+By constantly training your muscle beyond their present capacity, they’ll have to adapt.
+Your muscles adapt to overloading strength training by increasing muscle size and strength.

-This helps explain why there’s research showing progressive muscle tension is important for muscle growth.
-There are several ways to do this.
-The most obvious way is by slowly increasing the amount of weight you’re lifting over time.
+This helps explain why there’s research showing progressive muscle tension is an important mechanism for muscle growth.
+There are several ways you can progress in your training.
+The simplest way is increasing the amount of weight you lift or the number of repetitions you do with a certain weight over time.

-When trying to build muscle, you’ll often hear that you need to maintain a small calorie deficit, so your body has more nutrients to work with.
+When trying to build muscle, you’ll often hear that you need to maintain a small calorie deficit, so your body has more energy to work with.
 From a short-term, ”muscle-building” point of view, this is true.
-But to burn a significant amount of fat you would need to stay in a deficit for a fairly long time (because you burn less fat on a small deficit).
-This is not favorable for several reasons.
+But to lose a significant amount of fat you would need to stay in a deficit for a fairly long time.
+This is not favorable for multiple reasons.

-But then again you have to be careful because an approach that’s too aggressive can decrease the amount of muscle you’re building.
-Based on these three studies, losing 0.5-1% of total body weight per week is a good range for those looking to improve body composition.
+But then again you have to be careful because an approach that’s too aggressive can decrease the amount of muscle gain or preserve.
+Based on these three studies, losing 0.5-1% of total body weight per week is a good range for most people looking to improve body composition.
 This generally can be achieved by maintaining a calorie deficit of roughly 20-25%.
-Like in this study, in which athletes lost an average of 1.2 lbs per week by maintaining a deficit of 24%.

-Protein plays a vital role in muscle preservation when you’re in a calorie deficit.
+Protein plays an important role in muscle preservation when you’re in a calorie deficit.
 There are plenty of studies supporting this.
 Next to decreasing muscle breakdown, research shows that a high protein intake also increases the amount of fat you lose (in the same calorie deficit).
 So a high-protein intake helps with both sides of the equation.

-A 2017 systematic review indicates that consuming at least 0.7g/lb.
-(1.6g/kg) of body weight is able to maximize muscle growth.
-If you want to err on the safe side of things and make use of the satiating effects of protein, you can feel free to consume more protein in a day.
+A 2017 systematic review indicates that a daily protein intake of at least 0.7g/lb.
+(1.6g/kg) of body weight is sufficient for maximizing muscle growth.
+If you want to err on the safe side of things and want more of the satiety benefits of a high-protein diet, feel free to consume more protein in a day.